 I do believe that we’re swayed by what’s around us, what other people are up to, and our responses and reactions to what’s happening in the world.
 So in this way, trends can be very positive, especially when they encourage you to refuse, reduce, recycle, reuse, reinvent, rot, repair and recreate.
 If the idea of other people reducing their carbon footprint, or growing a garden or baking bread, gets you motivated to do the same, then that’s a positive trend.
 So here are my top 5 real home interior trends to embrace.

 Indoor plants are hot property and for good reason.
-They bring the outside into your home, they light up a room, and they freshen the air.
-Some plants such as the Peace Lily, have even been shown to improve the air so much that they are like little filters of gold.
+They bring the outside inside your home, light up a room, and freshen the air.
+Some plants, such as the Peace Lily, have been shown to improve the air so much, that they are considered to be little filters of gold.
 Some people tell me they have a black thumb, but there are a few things that can help you keep plants happy in your home.
 These include not putting plants into dark rooms or rooms with heating or cooling blasting on them all the time; not over or under watering, and not letting plants sit with wet feet.
 Have a read here about some of my tips and how I care for mine.
 Do some research to find the best plants for your lifestyle and home.

 Ideas for preventing food waste include:

 - Freezing the leftover vegetables, ends of vegetables and skins and using them later for a stock

 - Planning your meals—buy only what you need, fresh and in season